turingschool/front-end-curriculum/lessons/module-1/css-1.md

 ### Display Property

 - The default value for all elements is inline.
 Most "User Agent stylesheets" (the default styles the browser applies to all sites) reset many elements to "block".
 - **Inline:** `<span>`, `<em>` Text wraps around me!
-I accept margin and padding, but only push things horizontally, not vertically.
-I am going to politely ignore your height and width instructions.
+I accept margin and padding, and push things horizontally, not vertically.
+I am ignore height and width instructions.
 - **Inline-Block:** An element set to `inline-block` is very similar to inline in that it will set inline with the natural flow of text (on the "baseline").
 The difference is that you are able to set a `width` and `height` which will be respected.
+They also apply 2px of margin that does not register in dev tools.
 - **Block:**  A number of elements are set to block by UA stylesheets, usually container elements. `<div>`, `<ul>`, `<section>`, and a bunch more.
 Also, text blocks like: `<p>`, `<h1>`.
 I do not sit inline!
 I will take up as much horizontal space as possible!

 ```css